eladmaimoni/obsidian_notes/Math/Calculus/Differentials/Differential and Partial Derivatives.md

+### What Are Partial Derivatives?
+- With differential $df$ we calculate the local changes in $f$ when some element it depends on changes.
+- The derivative is the linear operator that operates on that change.
+- In the same manner, if we calculate $df$ with respect to a change in only some of its elements (or even just a single scalar) then we get a linear operator which is the partial derivative.

+### Deducing changes in

 - differentials are more flexible and easy to work with
 - But sometimes we have an expression involving differentials and we wish to extract a partial derivative: $df = f'(p)[dp] \rightarrow \frac {\partial f}{\partial p_i}$
 - we can't just divide the thing. a differential is a linear operator operating on a vector / matrix.